byronbytes/NoLexa/README.md

  <details>
  <summary>Disable OTA Upates.</summary>
- Disable your device from automatically updating via OTA (Over The Air).
+ Disable your device from automatically updating via OTA.
 It's highly recommended to enable this option so any future updates dont brick your device.
  </details>

  <details>
  <summary>Backup and Restore your device.</summary>
  You can backup all data stored on your device with highly customizable options.
-Such as:

- - Being able to backup only apps, pictures, settings, or everything.
  </details>

 <details>